gbif/regionalnodes/sessions.md

 ## Live demos

-Goal: For Nodes and Secretariat to show practical demonstrations of how to use GBIF-related tools and materials.
+**Goal** For Nodes and Secretariat to show practical demonstrations of how to use GBIF-related tools and materials.

-Format: These sessions will guide participants through a practical demo on the selected topic.
+**Format** These sessions will guide participants through a practical demo on the selected topic.
 The sessions will be recorded and made available from this page after the event.
 The demos will be grouped into themes.

 ## Group 1 – data mobilization training and guidance on sequence-derived data mobilization